Laser treatment for acne scaring

 Acne is a common skin disorder and actually effects over 80% of the population aged between 14 and 30.
-It’s caused due through inflamed or infected sebaceous glands which cause red pimples on the skin, which commonly occur on the face.
+It’s caused by inflamed or infected sebaceous glands which cause red pimples on the skin, which commonly occur on the face.

 Acne scars are caused by deep skin infections, resulting from acne pustules or cysts.
-Blemishes and red looking pimples occur when the pores become inflamed with excel oil, dead skin and bacteria.
+Blemishes and red looking pimples occur when the pores become inflamed with excess oil, dead skin and bacteria.

 If this is the case, the body automatically begins to try and repair the damage done to the dermis and the skin starts to form new Collagen fibres.
 Collagen is what gives the skin strength and flexibility.

 However, when the body produces too much Collagen, the effects can result in bumpy looking scars.

 Depressions within the skin are also common with more serious outbreaks of acne.
 These depressions are known as atrophic scars.
 The cause of this scaring is loss of tissue and it usually appears the most dramatic and noticeable.